Welcome to the final week’s discussion of…

 - After reading a section of the book, share your thoughts in the comments section of this article below.

 - Finally, at the end of the month, join us on Zoom for our group discussion with fellow readers.
-(September’s Zoom session will take place on Thursday, September 28th at 4:30pm EDT.
+(The next Zoom session will take place this Thursday, November 2nd at 4:30pm EDT.
 Click here for more details!)

-What did you think of the book?
+What did you think of parts 6-7?
 Comment below to share your thoughts!